cksdml1014/chanisong/_pages/publications.md

       <source src="https://cksdml1014.github.io/chanisong/images/wheel1.mp4" type="video/mp4">
       Your browser does not support the video tag.
     </video>
     <p style="font-size: 12px; color: gray;">This video illustrates the synthesis process of Transformable Wheel Mechanisms using the JBM framework.
-As the optimization problem approaches its optimal solution, the JBM system gradually converges into a 1-DOF mechanism.</p>
+As the optimization problem approaches its optimal solution, the JBM system gradually converges into a 1-DOF mechanism.
+(IEEE T-RO, 2023)</p>
   </div>

   <div style="text-align: center; width: 48%;">